-- Discuss topics such as: child development, behavior management, guidance, discipline, and techniques to modify behavior. - Distribute resources on discipline, child development, stress and trauma. - Inform parents of agency workshops on stress, discipline and behavior management techniques. - Make referrals to mental health services when needed.
+- Discuss topics such as: child management, guidance, discipline, techniques to modify behavior. - Distribute literature on discipline, child management, stress. - Inform parents of agency workshops on stress, discipline and behavior management techniques. - Make referrals to mental health services when needed.

 All children will be supervised at all times.
 The requirements of ODJFS Rule 22 of the Administrative Code apply to all employees.